ypli-chn/YLHook/README.md

 ## Why to use YLHook

-We often print logs or statistics everywhere.
+We often write a lot of code to print logs or carry out statistical information everywhere.
 AOP provides a concise way to solve those [Cross-cutting Concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern).

 Aspects Demo: